rancher/rke2/docs/install/airgap.md

 All files mentioned in the steps can be obtained from the assets of the desired released rke2 version [here](https://github.com/rancher/rke2/releases).

-If running on an SELinux enforcing air-gapped node, you must first install the necessary SELinux policy RPM before performing these steps.
-See our [RPM Documentation](https://github.com/rancher/rke2#rpm-repositories) to determine what you need.
+If running on an air-gapped node with SELinux enabled, you must manually install the necessary SELinux policy RPM before performing these steps.
+See our [RPM Documentation](https://docs.rke2.io/install/methods/#rpm) to determine what you need.

+If running on an air-gapped node running SELinux, CentOS, or RHEL 8, with SELinux enabled, the following are required dependencies when doing an [RPM install](https://docs.rke2.io/install/methods/#rpm):

+    Installing dependencies:
+    container-selinux
+    iptables
+    libnetfilter_conntrack
+    libnfnetlink
+    libnftnl
+    policycoreutils-python-utils
+    rke2-common
+    rke2-selinux

 ## Tarball Method

 1. Download the airgap images tarballs from the RKE release artifacts list for the version and platform of RKE2 you are using.
     * Use `rke2-images.linux-amd64.tar.zst`, or `rke2-images.linux-amd64.tar.gz` for releases prior to v1.20.
 Zstandard offers better compression ratios and faster decompression speeds compared to gzip.
     * If using the default Canal CNI (`--cni=canal`), you can use either the `rke2-image` legacy archive as described above, or `rke2-images-core` and `rke2-images-canal` archives.